grauwoelfchen/flask-dotenv/README.rst

       'SETTINGS': dict
     })

-And here's an example of it's use:
+And here's an example of its use:

 ::